Search Apartments in South Carolina

 - Join over a million renters who found a home on ApartmentGuide.com -- it's FREE!

 - ApartmentGuide.com features tens of thousands of rentals - with more added daily!

 - Detailed listings of condo rentals include amenities, photos, floor plans, contact information, and more!

 South Carolina Apartments and Homes

-Apartments for rent in South Carolina
+Apartments for Rent in South Carolina

-Further north along South Carolina's east coast, you'll find another beach town with great apartments, Myrtle Beach.
+Further north along South Carolina's east coast, you'll find another beach town, Myrtle Beach.
 In this ocean-side community, you can enjoy 60 miles of sandy beaches with warm sunshine and glistening waters.
 There are an abundance of attractions as well, such as deep-sea fishing, surfing, sailing, jet skiing, parasailing and more.
 The Family Kingdom Oceanfront Water Park is another top destination in the area for water adventure.
 If you've never watched the ocean on the horizon as you coast down a waterslide, it's an amazing experience you won't soon forget.

 South Carolina's capital city is Columbia, home to the University of South Carolina.
 Nearby University Hill is an established neighborhood with mature landscaping and more than 170 homes listed on the National Register of Historic Places.
 The city is also home to Fort Jackson and the McIntyre Joint National Guard Base.

 Aiken: From the University of South Carolina to Steeplechase

 Further west, the University of South Carolina Aiken boasts competitive sports programs and diverse educational opportunities.
 For outdoor lovers, Hitchcock Woods is a nature preserve that includes close to 2,000 acres of forest with scenic walking trails.
 For more fun, there are also two annual steeplechase races close to Aiken apartments: the Imperial Cup in March and the Holiday Cup in October.